estible-fgh/fuzzuli/README.md

 ![](img/regular.png)

 **shuffle method** just shuffle subdomains and removes dots, vowel letters both dots and vowel letters.
-It does not itarate over each char in domain string.
+It does not iterate over each char in domain string.

 **fuzzuli** consists of two main parts.
 One of them creates a wordlist dynamically.
 The other sends the HTTP request and checks the response for backup/sensitive file.